 The Director of International Affairs at the School of Medicine, Dr. Jorge Carvajal Cabrera, has been the Director of Extension and Continuing Education since 2014.

-Dr. Carvajal works in collaboration with Erin Hamilton (Manager of International Relations), Marcela Grez (Manager of International Accreditation and Postgraduate International Exchange), and the Undergraduate Admissions Office.
+Dr. Carvajal works in collaboration with Daniel Castillo (International Cooperation Officer), Marcela Grez (Manager of International Accreditation and Postgraduate International Exchange), and the Undergraduate Admissions Office.

 The Office of International Affairs strives to encourage, develop, and facilitate international exchange of students (undergraduate, graduate, and doctoral) and professionals.